poluruc/ios-frameworks/README.md

 - Read the **CHANGELOG.md** for breaking changes
 - Test your app thoroughly with new framework versions
 - Consider updating dependencies gradually
+- Verify SDK compatibility with your deployment targets

 ## 🤝 Contributing